bahsim/idgl-dev-system/00-core.md

 ## The New Paradigm: The Authority of the Result

+> "In an era where AI transforms software development, the most valuable skill isn't writing code - it's communicating intent with precision."
+> — Sean Grove, OpenAI

 The agentic model, as defined by the Intent-Driven Generative Lifecycle (IDGL), proposes **a complete change in approach**.
 The process is no longer the focus.
 The generative power of AI makes the act of "coding" **very fast and easy to produce**.

 - **The Core Problem:** How do we define a perfect, desired result with such precision and clarity that a machine can generate it whole?